nushell/nushell.github.io/book/dataframes.md

 ```

 Or what if we want to create a new sorted dataframe using a column in specific.
-We can use the `dfr arg-sort` to accomplish that.
+We can use the `arg-sort` to accomplish that.
 In the next example we
 can sort the dataframe by the column `word`

 ::: tip